divio/divio-cloud-docs/introduction/05-package-addon.rst

     Tutorial Django Debug Toolbar
     =============================

-    A Divio Cloud addon to install and configure Django Debug Toolbar into Divio Cloud projects.
-Created as part of the Divio Cloud developer tutorial.
+    A Divio addon to install and configure Django Debug Toolbar into Divio projects.
+Created as part of the Divio developer tutorial.

 and hit **Save** once more.